blind-git/BAR-Tweaks/README.md

 # <h1><strong> 🤖 BAR-Tweaks</strong></h1>

 - Custom Lua script tweaks for [Beyond All Reason (BAR)](https://www.beyondallreason.info/) mods.
+- BAR lets you modify the game with some limitations, using Lua scripts.
+- The scripts are added to the game in base64 format and are decoded and loaded in post.
-- Enable, disable, or modify units, buildings, weapons, and game mechanics
+- Enable, disable, or modify units, buildings, weapons, and game mechanics and more.

 <p align="left">
   <img src="https://raw.githubusercontent.com/blind-git/BAR-Tweaks/refs/heads/main/banner.png"